Catherine, what's your job?

 Do you only teach foreign clients?

-Usually, yes, but more recently, I have also offered tuition to English students who are looking for support in their key stage English.
+Yes.
+Although during the pandemic, I also offered tuition to English students who are looking for support in their Key Stage English.
+I'm back to teaching non-native speakers now.

 Sadly not.
-In fact, summer is my busiest time because of English holiday courses.
-Early on in my teaching career, I worked as a summer school teacher, but I am now responsible for coordinating and overseeing courses.
+In fact, summer is a pretty busy time because many students have time off work and are keen to make use of their time investing in their English.
+Early on in my teaching career, I worked as a summer school teacher which was pretty full on, but now, I am responsible for coordinating and overseeing all aspects of courses.
 I usually take my 'summer' holiday in January.

 It must be nice being your own boss.

 No, unfortunately not.
 Since my clients are all over the world, I aim to offer lesson options to suit all timetables.
 Some clients prefer to study before their general working day commences, some during work, and some after work.
-My administrative hours are 8.30am - 6pm, but I often have lessons outside of these hours.
+My 'open' hours are 8.30am - 6pm (UK time), but I often have lessons outside of these hours.

 When you're not teaching, are you flexible?